status-im/nim-eth/doc/trie.md

  * init(BinaryTrie, DB, rootHash[optional])

 Normally you would not set the rootHash when constructing an empty Binary-trie.
-Setting the rootHash occured in a scenario where you have a populated DB with existing trie structure and you know the rootHash, and then you want to continue/resume the trie operations.
+Setting the rootHash occurred in a scenario where you have a populated DB with existing trie structure and you know the rootHash, and then you want to continue/resume the trie operations.